-The conclusion, if one must be drawn, from all this is that the mean (either geometric or arithmetic) as a statistic is inherently non-robust as an estimator of central tendency and to use it in any safety critical application requires careful consideration of both the range of inputs and potential failure modes.
+The conclusion from all this is that the mean (either geometric or arithmetic) as a statistic is inherently non-robust as an estimator of central tendency and to use it in any safety critical application requires careful consideration of both the range of inputs and potential failure modes.

 1. Of course if your data is not skewed (1a), or is symmetrically distributed (1b) then a geometric mean is not a good choice.

 1a.
 As a rule of thumb the largest value must be at least 3x the smallest value for geometric mean to be applicable.